Rigid analytic Stein algebraic groups are affine: Formal functions on the universal vector extension

+obtained by extending $K$-linearly $\theta_\cF$, surjects onto the image of $\phi \otimes \id_K$.
 The key point of the whole story, displaying unequivocally the difference with the complex case, is that lattices in $p$-adic vector spaces accumulate to $0$, forcing lattice-invariant analytic functions to be constant.
 More formally:

 \begin{lemma} Suppose $K$ is a complete valued field extension of $\bbQ_p$.
 Let $B$ a $p$-adically complete flat $R$-algebra, $E$ a free $R$-module of finite rank and $\Gamma$ a finitely generated $\bbZ_p$-submodule of $E$ such that the $K$-linear map